lcpilling/bodgR/README.md

 # bodgR
- Some functions bodged together into a handy R package
+ Illustration how one can easily bundle some functions together into a handy R package